powsybl/powsybl.github.io/pages/documentation/developer/tutorials/network_modifications_groovy.md

-# Tutorial on how to use network modifications methods in Groovy
+# Tutorial on how to use network modification methods in Groovy

+This documentation refers to the tutorial 'groovy-modifications' available [here](https://github.com/powsybl/powsybl-tutorials/tree/main/groovy-modifications).

 In this tutorial, you will find three scripts explaining how to add a load and a line with the associated topology to a network and how to remove a load.

 The network element is added to the network and the switches are also created to connect the element to a given busbar section with a closed disconnector and a breaker.
 Open switches are also added to every parallel busbar sections.
-When removing an element, the element itself is removed as well as all the breakers and disconnectors.
+When removing an element, the element itself is removed as well as the associated breakers and disconnectors.

 Other similar functions are available to add every kind of injections and branches.